Omar-Coder-dev/Social-Media-App-Backend/README.md

 - Post interactions (reactions, comments)
 - Live notification system architecture

-## Documentation
+## API Documentation
-- API testing and endpoints are documented in the [Postman Collection] attached to this repository.
+You can test the API endpoints using the [Postman Collection](docs/your-file-name.json).
+Download the file and import it directly into your Postman application.